 Subscribe To Topics You're Interested In

-Marvel Studios has spent nearly a decade building up their cinematic universe with some of the most popular movies being produced in Hollywood, but in the next few years DC Comics and Warner Bros. plan to increase the competition.
-The release of Zack Snyder's Man of Steel in 2013 kicked things off, and 2016 extended the timeline with two new DC movies being released every year up to and including 2020.
+Since 2008, Marvel Studios has built up their cinematic universe with some of the most popular movies being produced in Hollywood, but DC Comics and Warner Bros. are in the midst of creating something huge and competitive.
+The release of Zack Snyder's Man of Steel in 2013 kicked things off, and now we are slowing watching the construction of the DC Extended Universe.

-But what are the titles that make up this impressive slate?
+But what are the titles that are going to help fans dive into this vast comic book world?
 Who are the filmmakers making the movies, and who will be starring?
 Well, we've organized all that information for you below, so read on to have your big questions answered!

 Justice League -- November 17, 2017

 Warner Bros. and DC Comics have been working for years to try and make a Justice League movie, and a few years ago even lined up an entire ensemble for a production that was to have director George Miller at the helm.
 Delays of a wide variety have prevented the project from happening, but the wait will soon be over.
-Thanks to the growing DC Cinematic Universe, we will soon see one of the greatest superhero teams of all time unite for the first time in live action on the big screen.
+Thanks to the growing DC Extended Universe, we will soon see one of the greatest superhero teams of all time unite for the first time in live action on the big screen: the Justice League.

-In late 2017, audiences will finally get to see the top tier heroes of DC Comics unite as the Justice League to take down Steppenwolf, an enemy hinted at in deleted scenes from Batman v Superman.
-The film will be the third in the growing cinematic universe to be directed by Zack Snyder, with an official Justice League line-up that will include Batman, Superman (yes, back from the dead), Wonder Woman, The Flash, Cyborg and Aquaman.
-Who are they fighting?
-We have that answer.
+In late 2017, audiences will finally get to see the top tier heroes of DC Comics unite as the Justice League to take down Steppenwolf, an enemy hinted at in deleted scenes from Batman v Superman: Dawn of Justice.
+Directed by Zack Snyder (with assistance from Joss Whedon), the film will bring together the first big-screen Justice League line-up that will include Batman (Ben Affleck), a back-from-the-dead Superman (Henry Cavill), Wonder Woman (Gal Gadot), The Flash (Ezra Miller), Cyborg (Ray Fisher) and Aquaman (Jason Momoa).
 Get the latest news and information about Justice League HERE.

 In 2018, star Jason Momoa and director James Wan will take audiences to the depths of the ocean and see DC Comics' King of Atlantis at the center of his own solo film.
-Nothing has been revealed about the plot, though Black Manta has been heavily rumored to be the villain, and Amber Heard has been confirmed as Mera.
+Joining Momoa is The Get Down's Yahya Abdul-Mateen II as the villainous Black Manta, Patrick Wilson as the king's brother, Orm, and Amber Heard has been confirmed as Aquaman's wife, Mera.
 One also can predict struggles for the throne and battles between those from sea and those from land.
 Oh, and plenty of big, epic battle scenes featuring lots and lots of water.
 It really just wouldn't be an Aquaman movie without it.